skinwalker3654/file-manager/README.md

 when you add your new operation then you go to then of the execte_command function on **src/executer.c** and do call the operation when the command is called.
 See how the other operations are handled and do the same with your new one

+and at the end you should write a simple description and the syntax of the command on the print_help function from **src/util.c**
 # file-manager